MEMS INDUSTRY ROADMAP

 which lowers the beam across the gap, shorting

-together the open ends of the transmission line[1]
+together the open ends of the transmission line[1].

 Upon removal of the dc bias, the mechanical